snowplow/snowplowanalytics.com/_posts/2018-12-10-snowplow-javascript-tracker-2.10.0-released/index.md

 tags: [snowplow, javascript, global, contexts, guard, error]
 author: Mike
 category: Releases
-permalink: /blog/2018/12/10/snowplow-javascript-tracker-2.10.0-released-with-global-contexts/
+permalink: /blog/2019/01/11/snowplow-javascript-tracker-2.10.0-released-with-global-contexts/
 discourse: true
 ---

 We are pleased to announce a new release of the [Snowplow JavaScript Tracker][js-tracker].
 [Version 2.10.0][2.10.0-tag] introduces global contexts, a set of powerful tools for working with contexts.
-Contexts are one of the most important features in Snowplow: they enable companies running Snowplow to track much rich, highly structured data that is easy to work with.
+Contexts are one of the most important features in Snowplow: they enable companies running Snowplow to track rich, highly structured data that is easy to work with.
 In this post we'll quickly review what contexts are, before explaining why the "global contexts" functionality released is so powerful for companies that want to collect rich event-level data.

 Also included in this release are:

-* more context features for link and form tracking,
+* More context features for link and form tracking,
-* a new option to prevent exceptions from surfacing, and
+* A new option to prevent exceptions from surfacing, and
-* many other under-the-hood improvements, updates, and bugfixes.
+* Many other under-the-hood improvements, updates, and bugfixes.

 Read on below the fold for: